Kyoto City Transit Bureau #869

 Post-Service History

 But #869’s days running on Tucson streets were numbered.
 With the coming of the modern Sun Link streetcar in the 2010s, heritage operations would have to end.
-And so it was, in November 2011, 869 carried its last revenue passengers.
+And so it was, in October 2011, #869 carried its last revenue passengers.
 Today, #869 sits in the Jones-Brogan building, patiently waiting for the day it can once again run on the streets of Tucson.
-In 2022, volunteers gave it a new paint job, its first since 1995.
+In 2022, volunteers gave it a new exterior and interior paint job, its first since 1995.

 Currently, its electronic and mechanical components need inspection.
 Ultimately it comes down to installation of new streetcar tracks to restore it to full heritage service.
 Whatever happens, #869 will always be ready to ride the rails and live out the next chapter of its long, illustrious, and globe-spanning life.